 - CHN China

+- COR Korea (combined)

 - TPE Chinese Taipei

 - HKG Hong Kong

+- JPN Japan

-- KOR Korea
+- KOR Korea (Republic of)

 - PRK DPR Korea

+- MAC Macau (only applicable for Paralympic Games)

-Truncating and changing case 6
+6 Truncating and changing case

 6.1 Truncation Rules

 Where the field length is insufficient to follow the rules for generation of the name (detailed earlier), the following truncation rules will apply, in order from 1 to 3.
 The overriding principle should always be to give as much information as possible while ensuring clarity with logical abbreviations.